Christchurch City – Guide for Backpackers

 A ferry can take you to from Lyttleton to Quail Island – once used as a leprosy quarantine station but is now a sanctuary for birds and great place for a walk.
 And a walk around the wetland Otukaikino Wildlife Reserve is an easy boardwalk track amongst bird wildlife.

 You can see five of New Zealand’s much-loved native wildlife: the kiwi, kea, takahe, kaka and tuatara at Willowbank Wildlife Reserve.
 Buses run from the city centre and take 15 minutes.
-Entry is NZ$27.50.
+Entry is around NZ$27.50.
 Opening hours are 9.30am – 7pm summer and 9.30pm – 5pm winter.

 Let’s go to the beach!